tjhickey724/discrete_math/courses/cs29a_fall23.md

 # CS29a Fall23 Brandeis University
-This file contains links to course notes for sections 1 and 2 of CS29a in Fall 2023
+This file contains links to course notes and homework for sections 1 and 2 of CS29a in Fall 2023

 ---